 We are where we’ve been and what we’ve read, aren’t we?
 Where else do we get the experience we need to evocatively live?
-In Fragments of a Mortal Mind, Donald Anderson confronts language and employs language to try to make sense, as we all do, of life.

 “It is a daring and well-conceived book—one that shows us how the disparate elements of our lives gather into the construction of our deepest selves.” —Brian Turner, author of My Life as a Foreign Country: A Memoir